JinwoongKim/JinwoongKim.github.io/_posts/2025-05-01-no-stupid-questions-epi-18-script-and-note.md

 ---
-title: 바이브 코딩에 대한 짧은 견해
+title: "[No stupid questions] Episode 18 - script and note"
 categories: study
 tags:
   - English
-published: false
+published: true
 ---
-No stupid questions
-episode 18

 ### **1문단 (00:00:00)**

 > _If you're not a tiger parent, what animal parent are you?
 Maybe a mongoose or something?
 How about a rabbit?
 I'm Angela Duckworth.
 I'm Stephen Dubner.
 And you're listening to No Stupid Questions.
 Today on the show, do bratty kids become bratty adults?
 When I was growing up, if anybody asked me..._